 The NC State Board of Education requires applicants for teaching licenses to pass prescribed licensure tests.
 Generally, these tests assess the knowledge of specific subjects that educators will teach, as well as general and subject-specific teaching skills and knowledge.
-Effective Fall 2018, all initial licensure students (undergraduate, MAT, and licensure only) must attempt the licensure exams required by the North Carolina State Board of Education in the licensure area that corresponds with their program of study prior to graduation.
-Initial licensure students are required to provide proof of receipt of paid registration for the licensure exam(s) required by the state of North Carolina in their licensure content area as part of the internship application.
-Next, prior to the start of the internship semester, students must provide evidence of a completed attempt on the licensure exam(s).
+Effective Fall 2018, all initial licensure teacher candidates (undergraduate, MAT, and licensure-only) must attempt the licensure exams required by the North Carolina State Board of Education in the licensure area that corresponds with their program of study prior to graduation.
+ITP teacher candidates are required to provide proof of receipt of paid registration for the licensure exam(s) required by the state of North Carolina in their licensure content area as part of the internship application.

+Prior to the start of the clinical internship semester, teacher candidates must provide evidence of registration for the required licensure exam(s).
 For program areas (e.g. Special Education) that require more than one licensure exam, at least one exam must be attempted prior to the start of the internship semester and all licensure exams must be attempted prior to graduation.